Kazkarro/apiExemple/README.md

 # apiExemple
 API created for a school project.
-Really easy to use.
-You can edit it as you want.